Pendo Pricing: Plan Breakdown and More Cost Effective Alternative11 min read

 Let’s talk numbers.

 That’s a hefty bill!
-Especially when Pendo competitors like Userpilot offer the same product adoption and analytics features for a fraction of the cost and with transparent, upfront pricing.
+Especially when competitors like Userpilot offer similar product adoption and analytics features at a fraction of the cost with transparent, upfront pricing.

 But the cost isn’t the only concern.
 Pendo’s pricing model comes with a few key challenges, as expressed by Pendo users: